How to Start a 501(c)(6) Organization [Complete Guide]

 5. Its activities must be directed to the improvement of business conditions of one or more lines of business.

 The Bitcoin Foundation is an excellent example of an organization formed to improve business conditions.
-Its mission is to increase awareness, educate the public on bitcoin, and build bitcoin into a “globally accepted method of exchange.”
-This organization was founded to restore credibility to bitcoin after scandals and upheaval in the market.
+Its mission is to increase awareness, educate the public on cryptocurrency, and build Bitcoin into a “globally accepted method of exchange.”
+This organization was founded to restore credibility to Bitcoin after scandals and upheaval in the market.

 According to the IRS, a “line of business” is a trade or occupation that is not restricted by patents, trademarks, or any other means that restrict rights to engage in the business.